chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We index this field for searching.

+You can also set this field by adding a Markdown file to your GitHub repository at `.napari/DESCRIPTION.md`.

-We source this from the `["info"]["description"]` field of the JSON returned by the PyPI API.
+If we do not find a napari-specific description at `.napari/DESCRIPTION.md`, we will source this from the `["info"]["description"]` field of the JSON returned by the PyPI API, which can be set by setting the `long_description` and `long_description_content_type` values in your package metadata.
-If the `["info"]["description_content_type"]` field denotes Markdown, then this field will be rendered as HTML.

-You can set this by setting the `long_description` value in your package metadata.

 ``` INI
 # setup.cfg